copy-editor/nicar/review.md

-The book is egregiously written, truly this generation's Great American Novel.
+The book is elegantly written, truly this generation's Great American Novel.